BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

   "CreateConsole": true
 }

 You should be able to use programs such as VSCode, NotePad++ or simply just notepad.
-I will show screenshots from both VSCode and Notepad to show how it may differ in looks but is still the same no matter which program you use:
+This guide will show screenshots from both VSCode and Notepad to show how it may differ in looks but is still the same no matter which program you use:

 VSCode: